Skip to content

 APM and RUM Correlation

-APM and RUM are mainly correlated through header parameters.
-To maintain consistency, a uniform propagator (Propagator) must be configured.
+APM and RUM are mainly associated through header parameters.
+To maintain consistency, a unified propagator (Propagator) needs to be configured.
 Here, RUM uses B3, so APM also needs to configure B3.
-Just add -Dotel.propagators=b3 to the APM startup parameters.
+This can be done by simply adding -Dotel.propagators=b3 to the APM startup parameters.

 APM and Log Correlation

-APM and logs are mainly correlated through traceId and spanId embedded in log entries.
-Different log integration methods have varying embedding differences.
+APM and Logs are mainly correlated through traceId and spanId embedded in log points.
+Differences exist depending on the method of log integration.

 Guance